What is JVM?

 3) Linker – To combine different program files reference in your main program together.

-4) Loader – To load the files from your secondary storage device like Hard Disk, Flash Drive , CD into RAM for execution.
-The loading is automatically done when your execute your code.
+4) Loader – To load the files from your secondary storage device like Hard Disk, Flash Drive, CD into RAM for execution.
+The loading is automatically done when you execute your code.

 5) Execution – Actual execution of the code which is handled by your OS & processor.

-With this background, refer the following video & learn the working and architecture of the Java Virtual Machine.
+With this background, refer the following video & learn the JVM internal working and architecture of JVM (Java Virtual Machine).

 To understand the Java compiling process in Java.
 Let’s first take a quick look to compiling and linking process in C.

 Suppose in the main, you have called two function f1 and f2.
 The main function is stored in file a1.c.

 Function f1 is stored in a file a2.c